NomahCoffee/NomahCoffee-Server/README.md

 ### Prerequisites

 * Python
 Run the following command.
 If you see a response like `Python 3.9.1`, then you are set to continue.
-If not, make sure you download the latest stable version of Pyhton
+If not, make sure you download the latest stable version of Python
   ```
   python3 --version
   ```